TRWD18

 “Your mother wanted me to return these to you right away,” Joe said, handing Lee his watch and rings.

-“Thanks,” Lee replied, sliding them all back on, then looked up at his friend with a questioning eyebrow to see if there was anything else.
+“Thanks,” Lee replied, sliding them all back on, then looked up at his friend with a questioning eyebrow to see

 “See you later, then,” Joe said and departed.